Data Protection Commissioner

-The Office of the Data Protection Commissioner (An Coimisinéir Cosanta Sonraí) (DPC), also known as Data Protection Commission, is the independent national authority responsible for upholding the EU fundamental right of individuals to data privacy through the enforcement and monitoring of compliance with data protection legislation in Ireland.
-It was established in 1989.
+The Data Protection Commission, is the independent national authority responsible for upholding the EU fundamental right of individuals to data protection through the enforcement and monitoring of compliance with data protection legislation.
+It was established on 25th May 2018, under the Data Protection Act 2018, succeeding the former Office of the Data Protection Commissioner.

 Role and operations

-The independent role and powers of the Data Protection Commissioner are as set out in legislation in the Data Protection Acts 1988 and 2003.
-These Acts transpose the Council of Europe 1981 Data Protection Convention (Convention 108) and the 1995 EU Data Protection Directive (Directive 95/46/EC).
-However, the latter was then replaced by the EU General Data Protection Regulation (GDPR), which is directly applicable upon Members States such as Ireland.
+The independent role and powers of the Data Protection Commission are as set out in legislation in the Data Protection Acts 1988-2018.
+These Acts transpose the Council of Europe 1981 Data Protection Convention (Convention 108), the 1995 EU Data Protection Directive (Directive 95/46/EC).
+However, the latter was then replaced by the EU General Data Protection Regulation (GDPR), which is directly applicable upon Member States such as Ireland.